JuliaLang/julia/doc/src/manual/environment-variables.md

 Arguments to be passed to the LLVM backend.

-!!! note

-    This environment variable has an effect only if Julia was compiled with `JL_DEBUG_BUILD` set — in particular, the `julia-debug` executable is always compiled with this build variable.

 ### `JULIA_DEBUG_LOADING`

 If set, then Julia prints detailed information about the cache in the loading